-There have been a number of studies which suggest that young people or adult at risks with disabilities are at an increased risk of abuse due to various other factors, such as stereotyping, prejudice, discrimination, isolation.
+There have been a number of studies which suggest that children and young people with disabilities are at an increased risk of abuse due to various other factors, such as stereotyping, prejudice, discrimination, isolation.
 They may also experience a powerlessness to protect themselves, and/or to adequately communicate that abuse has occurred.